 Philippe VARIN started his career in 1978.
-He held various R&D, Plant and Business Unit Management roles at Péchiney in France and the USA and he was the Group Executive Vice President for the Aluminum sector when he left Péchiney to become the CEO of the Anglo Dutch steel conglomerate Corus in 2003.
-The Corus turnaround ended with its acquisition by the Indian Group Tata in 2007.
-Philippe Varin remained two years with Tata, in Mumbai and in London, and he then moved to the French car making group Peugeot Citroen where he was Chairman of the Managing Board between 2009 and 2014.
-Since 2012, he chairs the "Cercle de l'Industrie".
-Since 2014 he is the Special Representative of the French Minister of Foreign Affairs to the ASEAN countries.
-He is also the Chairman of the utility company Areva and sits on the board of Saint Gobain.
+He held various R&D, plant and Business Unit Management roles at Pechiney in France and the USA and he was Group Executive Vice President for the Aluminum sector when he left Pechiney to become the CEO of the Anglo Dutch steel conglomerate Corus in 2003, based in London.
+The Corus turnaround led to the acquisition by the Indian Group Tata in 2007.
+Philippe Varin remained two years with Tata, in Mumbai and in London.
+He then moved to the French car making Group PSA Peugeot Citroen where he was Chairman of the Managing Board between 2009 and 2014.
+He is currently Chairman of the Board of the nuclear cycle and equipments companies Areva and Orano and Chairman of the Audit Committee of the Board of Saint Gobain.
 As Chairman of « France Industrie » and Vice Chairman of the « Conseil National de l’Industrie », he plays an active role for developing the French industry.

 Philippe BIDEAU started his career in 1980 at Hewlett Packard as sales field engineer and distribution manager in the USA.
 He then created and led the McKinsey European Operations Practice, headed the Industry sector in France and sat several years on the worldwide senior partners’ evaluation committee.
 During his time at Mc Kinsey (1983-2012) he served the most prestigious companies worldwide in Metals and Mining, Automotive and Aerospace Industries.
 Since 2013 he is a Partner Emeritus of Mc Kinsey and he runs his own strategic and financial advisory firm that he created in New York City.
 Philippe graduated from Ecole Centrale de Paris and Supelec and holds a Master in Economic Systems from Stanford University.